Brick Paved Streets and Alleys – 2018 Most Endangered

 Perhaps even more destructive than Chicago winters, the high frequency of underground utility work (gas, electric, water, and sewer) leaves recently paved asphalt streets with unsightly and pothole-prone patches.
 When concrete and asphalt fail, removal, hauling off, and full replacement of the road surface is required.

 ADA Compatibility: Brick pavers are highly compatible with Americans with Disabilities Act (ADA) guidelines.
-There are hundreds of examples across the nation where brick paved streets, curb ramps, and adjacent sidewalks full comply with ADA requirements.
-Furthermore, crosswalks across brick pavers streets do not need to be brick pavers, though, there are many examples where brick pavers are intentionally used for crosswalks to visually distinguish the crosswalk for reasons of aesthetics and safety.
+There are hundreds of examples across the nation where brick paved streets, curb ramps, and adjacent sidewalks fully comply with ADA requirements.
+Furthermore, crosswalks across brick pavers streets do not need to be brick pavers, though there are many examples where brick pavers are intentionally used for crosswalks to visually distinguish the crosswalk for reasons of aesthetics and safety.

 RECOMMENDATIONS: